- 1 Is it safe to host or visit relatives and friends for the holidays during COVID-19?

 - Stuffing usually contains wheat and mashed potatoes may be made with milk.

-- Pies may contain nuts in addition wheat and eggs.
+- Pies may contain nuts in addition to wheat and eggs.

 - During Christmas, there’s egg nog and countless cookies that may contain eggs, nuts and dairy.